 Also, The Thing showcases the pinnacle of practical effects*.
 But Carpenter’s team, never rely on just the latex and puppetry, they incorporate lighting, camera angles and editing, and the cast’s reactions, to bring the horrors to life, and they do it well.

 A study of this film is a must if a director really wants to get under the audience’s skin.

 *Shame they didn’t allow the team behind The Thing (2011) to showcase their practical effects, instead the monster work was covered up with CGI.

-Here Carpenter succeeds with Christine where many filmmakers adapting books consistently get it wrong.
-Not only is Christine a good adaptation of Steven King’s book, it’s is an improvement of the source material.
+Here Carpenter succeeds with Christine whereas many filmmakers adapting books consistently get it wrong.
+Not only is Christine a good adaptation of Steven King’s book, but it is also an improvement of the source material.
 Carpenter discards the irrelevant parts of the book and captures the essence of the story, visualising it for the big screen.
-This should be a basic rule of adapting books into movies.
+This should be a basic rule for adapting books into movies.

 This is how it’s done.

 With Starman, the genre plays out in the background, while the cast takes the centre stage.
 Carpenter allows the characters, Jenny and her alien husband, to evolve.

 Telling their story is the plot, and that’s a good takeaway because when you have the plot based around action set-pieces or gimmicks, you’re likely to end up with boring trash.
 The audience has to care about the characters, otherwise, the film is an empty period of time filled with purposeless spectacle.

 Big Trouble in Little China (1986)

 You’re tasked with bringing an action-heavy mixed-genre motion picture to the screen.
 Let Jack Burton guide you.